-Transportation is a scarce resource for those who are homeless, especially during the winter months, and the transportation system outlined in the 2015-2016 Winter Plan is designed to serve the largest number of those who are homeless in the most efficient and effective way.
+Transportation is a scarce resource for those who are homeless, especially during the winter months, and the transportation system outlined in this FY2017 Winter Plan is designed to serve the largest number of those who are homeless in the most efficient and effective way.
 Transportation has been a challenge in past years, with limited van capacity causing long wait times for clients as the District's transportation provider made several trips between the shelters and the designated drop off/pick up locations.
-To help alleviate this pressure, DHS will be adding nine additional vehicles during the upcoming hypothermia season.
+To help alleviate this pressure, DHS added nine vehicles last hypothermia season.